"Dog doors for sliding glass doors" | "Patio Panels" | "Patio Dog Doors"

 Q: Does the Ideal Fast Fit Panel have an adjustable step-over?

 A: No, the Fast Fit does not have an adjustable step over.
 However, you can get a custom step-over.
 Keep in mind that the custom step over cannot be adjusted once built, and it does make the item non-returnable.

 Q: I am trying to decide between an Aluminum panel and Vinyl panel, what are a few major differences in the two?

 A: When considering the two options, we recommend basing the decision on the type of climate you are living in, and also whether or not you want the panel to be semi-permanent or temporary.
 The aluminum option would be better in a warmer climate, where Vinyl is better in colder climates because aluminum creates condensation on the door from the cold climate.
 On the other hand, Aluminum would be the better option if your major concern is the ease of removability.
 The Vinyl option would be a semi-permanent installation and less easy to remove.
 Also with the vinyl your track has to be 1-½” - 1-¾”, and the flap sizes are fairly restrictive so for larger pets the aluminum might be the only option.

-A: The modular model ships in two pieces that are assembled into a regular height patio panel doggy door.
+A: The modular model ships in two pieces that are assembled into a regular height sliding glass door doggie door insert.
 Usually, patio panel boxes are very tall and awkward to carry and ship.
 This helps save on shipping costs (especially internationally).The Ideal Modular pet door has; a spring-loaded height adjustment with locking thumb screws, single pane tempered glass, and a vinyl flap inside the plastic frame.
-A common measuring problem with the Ideal Modular door presents itself if you're track height is close to the bottom end of the range, then you may have a problem as the pet panel needs to get even shorter to get over the track wall and into the track.
+A common measuring problem with the Ideal Modular door presents itself if you're track height is close to the bottom end of the range, then you may have a problem as the sliding glass door dog door insert needs to get even shorter to get over the track wall and into the track.